atefhares/rs-t-code/README.md

 iaac/
 ```

+## How to view nginx index page
+simply, once deployment is compleleted -> in the gke services dashboard, you should see the created ingress with a random public ip address, use this ip address in your browser window as follows: http://IP_ADD/

 ## How to test AutoScalling
 note: HPA config is set to 5% cpu untilization for testing purpose only.

 1. Use this simple load-testing tool [hey](https://github.com/rakyll/hey):
     ```
     ./hey_linux_amd64 -c 50 -n 1000000 INGRESS_URL
     ```